White House slams Pritzker, blue cities as crime fight escalates: 'Decline is a choice'

 WHITE HOUSE ACCUSES PRITZKER, ILLINOIS DEMS OF WHINING WHILE CHICAGO CRIME RAGES

-Pritzker, a Democrat who hasn’t ruled out running for president in 2028, has pushed back against the possibility of National Guard troops arriving in Chicago to address crime, and said Monday that the move would be "unconstitutional" and "un-American."
+Pritzker, a Democrat who hasn’t ruled out running for president in 2028, has pushed back against the possibility of National Guard troops arriving in Chicago to address crime and said Monday the move would be "unconstitutional" and "un-American."

 "Donald Trump wants to use the military to occupy a U.S. city, punish its dissidents and score political points," Pritzker said.
 "If this were happening in any other country, we would have no trouble calling it what it is — a dangerous power grab."